-Of the coastal sites monitored weekly during season, only the Waikouaiti at Wharf location was suitable for swimming on all sampling occasions.
+Of the coastal sites monitored weekly the Waikouaiti Estuary, Kaka Point and Hampden beach were suitable for swimming on all sampling occasions.

-Water quality was mostlyunsuitable for swimming during and shortly after rain.
+Water quality was mostly unsuitable for swimming during and shortly after rain.

 How can you tell whether or not it's safe to swim?